GeorgeSittas/Hex-AI/README.md

 # Hex
-Goal for this project is to make the board game [Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) and a competitive [rational agent](https://en.wikipedia.org/wiki/Rational_agent), using C. The game window looks like this:
+Goal for this project is to make the board game [Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) and a competitive [rational agent](https://en.wikipedia.org/wiki/Rational_agent) that can play it, using C.<br/>
+The game window looks like this:

 ![](https://i.imgur.com/ybZ5tGg.png)